skip to main |

 I didn't see it because it is hidden.
 It is hidden because it is an ugly truth, and we don't want to see it.
 With all the beauty and wealth in this area,

-why would we choose to see something
+why would we choose to see something so scary?

 I didn't think it existed.
 How is that possible?